steveculshaw/SWADE-Immersive-Macros/Macros.md

 **Illumination:**
 - No Change: Does not change the current settings.
 - Full Light / Daylight: Sets the tokens vision and detection mode to 1000" (the maximum allowed by Foundry)
-- Dim: Sets the tokens vision and detection mode to 1000" as well because there is no clear distinction.
+- Dim: Sets the tokens vision and detection mode to 25" (there is no clear distinction in SWADE but SWPF uses that number so I'm using it).
 - Dark: Sets the tokens vision and detection mode to 10".
 - Pitch Dark: Sets the tokens vision to 0" and detection mode to 1".

 **Vision Type:**
 - No Change: Does not change the current settings.
 - None: Sets the tokens vision to 0" and detection mode to 1" unless Illumination is better.
-- Low Light Vision`*`: Sets the tokens vision and detection mode to 1000" unless Illumination is better.
+- Low Light Vision`*`: Sets the tokens vision and detection mode to 25" unless Illumination is better.
-- Infravision`*`: Sets the tokens vision to 0" and detection mode to 1000" in the "see heat" mode unless Illumination is better.
+- Infravision`*`: Sets the tokens vision to 0" and detection mode to 25" in the "see heat" mode unless Illumination is better.
 - Darkvision`*`: Sets the tokens vision and detection mode to 10" unless Illumination is better.
-- Night Vision Device: Sets the tokens vision and detection mode to 1000" unless Illumination is better but tints the vision green ("light aplification" mode).
+- Night Vision Device: Sets the tokens vision and detection mode to 25" unless Illumination is better but tints the vision green ("light aplification" mode).

 `*` Only available if the actor has a special ability called like the mode.